 Next, the data collected needs to be mapped to one or more data models to facilitate data correlation.
 This also allows for disparate data sets to be viewed holistically and analyzed in a standardized manner.
 This may be done a priori when aggregating data or during investigation time.
 Several security solutions today employ a graph-based visualization to represent all the entities, and associated links among them represented in the security events being assessed for risk.

 Subsequently, it needs to be assessed if certain entities or the links among them are irrelevant to the investigation.
 This may require domain or subject matter expertise and therefore involve either the development of heuristics or manual action to refine the analysis.

 The fourth step is to research the entities, whether they are individuals, systems, applications or other artifacts, and to determine the nature of the relationships among the entities.
-For entities internal to an organization, user or asset profiles can be leveraged and for entities beyond the purview of the organization various external resources including threat intelligence feeds may be used.
-While some of this can be automated, many organizations have their security analysts perform this manually.
+For entities internal to an organisation, user or asset profiles can be leveraged and for entities beyond the purview of the organisation various external resources including threat intelligence feeds may be used.
+While some of this can be automated, many organisations have their security analysts perform this manually.